Poultry

 Recent studies indicate that chickens, or simply fowl, were first domesticated in China about 8000 B.C., descended from the red junglefowl (Gallus gallus), which is still found in the wild in India and Southeast Asia.
 Later, about 6000 B.C., domestication of the red junglefowl also took place several places in Southeast Asia and in India, where some hybridization with the grey junglefowl (Gallus sonneratii), living in the southern part of India, may have occurred.

 By 3900 B.C., chickens were present in Iran, by about 2400 B.C. in Turkey and Syria, and by 2000 B.C., they had reached Spain.
 They arrived about 1400 B.C. in Egypt, where they were called “the bird that gives birth every day” – in allusion to the prolific egg-laying of the species.
-In West Africa, Iron Age cultures in Mali, Burkina Faso, and Ghana were keeping domesticated chickens from about 500 A.D.
+In West Africa, Iron Age farmers in Mali, Burkina Faso, and Ghana were keeping domesticated chickens from about 500 A.D.

 From Southeast Asia, sailors brought chickens to the Polynesian islands about 1300 B.C., and in Chile, remains of domesticated chickens, dating from c.
 1350 A.D., have been excavated.
 Before these excavations, it was believed that the first chickens to arrive in the Americas were brought by Columbus on his second voyage in 1493.
 Chickens arrived in Australia with the First Fleet, bringing settlers to the continent in 1788.